Speedy Atkins

 Charles Henry "Speedy" Atkins (1875–1928) was an American tobacco worker in Paducah, Kentucky.
-A pauper at death, he drowned in the Ohio River.
+A pauper at his death, he drowned in the Ohio River.
 The city turned over his body for a pauper's burial to his friend A.Z.
 Hamock, the only African-American undertaker in town.
 Hamock preserved Atkins' body in an experiment with preservatives, and occasionally displayed it after his death.
 Hamock's wife had custody of the remains for 45 years, during which Atkins' mummy acquired increasing notoriety.
 His body was finally buried in 1994, 66 years after he drowned.
 The event was covered by national media and TV.

 Biography

 Charles Atkins was born in Tennessee and, as an adult, moved to Kentucky to find work.
 Not much is known about his life.
 He settled in downtown Paducah as an hourly employee at a plant with ties to the tobacco industry.
 He gained the nickname "Speedy" at work because of his speed with handling tobacco.
 Single and without known relatives, he befriended A. Z. Hamock, an African American who owned the city's only funeral home for blacks in the segregated city.

 In May 1928, Atkins went fishing and fell with his line into the Ohio River, where he drowned.
 The city transferred his body to Hamock's Funeral Home for a pauper's burial.
 Having created a powerful preservative, Hamock decided to experiment with it to preserve Atkins' body.
 The mixture transformed the corpse into a wooden-like statue.
 While Atkins' black skin was altered to a reddish color, his facial features remained recognizable.

 Hamock put the preserved body of Atkins on occasional display at the funeral home; he mostly stored it in a closet.
 He did not charge a fee for viewers.
 Washed away by waters of the Ohio River during the Paducah flood of 1937, Speedy's body was recognized and returned to Hamock at his funeral home.

 After Hamock died in 1949, his wife Velma took over custody of Atkins' body.
 She kept it for another 45 years before burial.
 During the 66 years that Atkins' body was preserved, awareness of the mummified corpse became more widespread.

 Mrs. Hamock planned to bury the mummy in 1991 on her late husband's 100th birthday, but waited until May 1994.
 About 200 people attended Atkins' 1994 funeral and burial in Maplelawn Cemetery in Paducah.